tnebooks/12th-zoology/content.en/zoology/principles-of-inheritance-and-variation/_index.md

 ![Fig. 4.5 Human karyotype (male)](4.8.png "")

-### cHuman Karyotype
+### Human Karyotype

 Depending upon the position of the centromere and relative length of two arms, human chromosomes are of three types: Metacentric, sub metacentric and acrocentric.
 The photograph of chromosomes are arranged in the order of descending length in groups from A to G **(Fig. 4.5).

-## 4.7 Pedigree Analysis
+## Pedigree Analysis

 Pedigree is a “family tree”, drawn with standard genetic symbols, showing the inheritance pathway for specific phenotypic characters.**(Fig. 4.6).** Pedigree analysis is the study of traits as they have appeared in a given family line for several past generations.

 ![Fig. 4.6 Symbols commonly used in pedigree charts](4.9.png "")

-**Genetic Disorders** A genetic disorder is a disease or syndrome
+### Genetic Disorders

-that is caused by an abnormality in an individual DNA.
+A genetic disorder is a disease or syndrome that is caused by an abnormality in an individual DNA.
 Abnormalities can range from a small mutation in a single gene to the addition or subtraction of an entire chromosome or even a set of chromosomes.
 Genetic disorders are of two types namely, Mendelian disorders and chromosomal disorders.

-## 4.8 Mendelian disorders
+## Mendelian disorders

 Alteration or mutation in a single gene causes Mendelian disorders.
 These disorders are transmitted to the offsprings on the same line as the Mendelian pattern of inheritance.
 Some examples for Mendelian disorders are Thalassemia, albinism, phenylketonuria, sickle cell anaemia, Huntington's chorea, etc., These disorders may be dominant or recessive and autosomal or sex linked.

-**Thalassemia**
+### Thalassemia
 Thalassemia is an autosomal recessive disorder.
 It is caused by gene mutation resulting in excessive destruction of RBC’s due to the formation of abnormal haemoglobin molecules.
 Normally haemoglobin is composed of four polypeptide chains, two **alpha** and two **beta** globin chains.
 Thalassemia patients have defects in either the alpha or beta globin chain causing the production of abnormal haemoglobin molecules resulting in anaemia.

 Thalassemia is classified into alpha and beta based on which chain of haemoglobin molecule is affected.
 It is controlled by two closely linked genes HBA1 and HBA2 on chromosome 16.
 Mutation or deletion of one or more of the four alpha gene alleles causes Alpha Thalassemia.
 In Beta Thalassemia, production of beta globin chain is affected.
 It is controlled by a single gene (HBB) on chromosome 11.
 It is the most common type of Thalassemia and is also known as Cooley’s anaemia.
 In this disorder the alpha chain production is increased and damages the membranes of RBC.